ntnhut/LeetSolve/docs/source/Dynamic_Programming/05_DP_509_Fibonacci_Number_int.md

 This solution uses dynamic programming to avoid redundant calculations by storing and reusing previously computed Fibonacci numbers.

 ### Complexity
- It has a time complexity of `O(n)` because it iterates through the values from 2 to `n` once, calculating each Fibonacci number once.
-Additionally, it has a space complexity of `O(n)` due to the `f` array used to store intermediate results.

 * Runtime: `O(n)`.
 * Extra space: `O(n)`.